 He felt he was a silly virgin.
 I looked at him for the first time.
 He was not some twink boy.
 His good looks started with the seriousness in his eyes.
 His dark hair and a strong chin exuded confidence.
 He was feeling dismayed, but there was a strength in his expression that attracted me.
 He doubted me because I was more experienced.
 He’d catch up, if I gave him the chance.
 In the back of my mind, I liked feeling this way; it pushed Jake into a less serious place.
 Oh, how easily I was replacing him.
 The key for Trevor and me was whether he could accept my penchant for loving more than one person at a time.
 I grabbed the bull by the horns.

 “What’s different about me is I can and seem to need to love and be loved by more than one person at a time.
 Can you deal with that?”

 “I can’t say but I sure wanna try.
 Can I come home with you tonight?”

 My dick knew the answer.
 I’d have to get a separate room.
-Landis would laugh and tell me I used Trevor to get over being ignored in San Francisco.
+Landis would joked that I used Trevor to get over being ignored in San Francisco.

 “You gonna tell your frat friends?”

 As I expected, Landis was understanding.
 “Oh, to be eighteen again,” he moaned.
 “That boy is a virgin, right?
 You better go easy on him.
 We go back to LA in a couple of days.”